Andrettin/Wyrmsun/readme.txt

 - 1.0.3
 -----------------------------------------------------------------------

+* AI
+- Fixed issue which caused the AI to sometimes abandon under-construction buildings, never to complete them.
+- AI workers now are more cooperative when constructing buildings.

 * Miscellaneous
 - Improvements to gold gathering algorithm.
 - Fixed issue with the objectives being drawn at an incorrect height when a message was scrolling down.